-Not by DNA alone: How the epigenetics revolution is fostering new medicinesApril 18th, 2012 in Genetics /
+Not by DNA alone: How the epigenetics revolution is fostering new medicinesApril 18, 2012 in Medicine & Health / Genetics

 Scientific insights that expand on the teachings of Mendel, Watson and Crick, and underpinnings of the Human Genome Project are moving drug companies along the path to development of new medicines based on deeper insights into how factors other than the genetic code influence health and disease.
 That's the topic of the cover story in the current edition of Chemical & Engineering News (C&EN), the weekly newsmagazine of the American Chemical Society (ACS), the world's largest scientific society.